fredimachado/NCafe/README.md

 So, basically, this project is the core of our solution and will only contain the abstractions used by other layers.
 This project doesn't have any microservice specific code.

+#### Shared

+There is a shared project (`NCafe.Shared`), that contains code that doesn't require any core abstraction or logic.
+For example, types that define SignalR object for real-time functionality.

+The Web UI project doesn't really need a reference to `NCafe.Core` (`NCafe.Shared` is enough).

 ### Application Domain